-COVID-19 is a dangerous disease caused by a virus discovered in December 2019 in Wuhan, China.
+COVID-19 is a disease caused by a virus discovered in December 2019 and is dangerous to some people.
 It is very contagious and has quickly spread around the world.
 COVID-19 most often causes respiratory symptoms that can feel much like a cold, a flu, or pneumonia, but COVID-19 can also harm other parts of the body.

 Know how it Spreads